 The demand generated by Oberlin college faculty, staff and graduates, and those who grew up in Oberlin, is difficult to quantify, and will likely be determined by what goals the City sets for attracting these groups, how aggressive and successful it is in reaching out to them, and the available supply of housing.
-Oberlin workers are more quantifiable, and an evaluation of possible demand is included below.
+Oberlin workers who could be attracted to live in the city are more easily quantified, and an estimate of demand is included below.
 In addition, public concern about affordable housing for low-income residents, and senior housing for both low-income and medium-income residents, led us to attempt to quantify those markets as well.